v13abh/ansible-fedora24-config/README.md

 ### Prerequisites

+First, we need to update using DNF:

+    dnf update -y

-First, we need to install Git:
+Next, we need to install Git:

     dnf install git